jacques/docs.npmjs.com/README.md

 1. Reads the contents of each markdown file.
 1. Parses [HTML Frontmatter](#html-frontmatter) from the markdown files
 1. Converts markdown to HTML
-1. Writes [content.json](/content.json) with Base64-encoded markdown contents AND HTML contents
+1. Writes [content.json](/content.json) with HTML content of each file included.
-1. Writes [content.lite.json](/content.lite.json) with the same thing minus file contents.
+1. Writes [content.lite.json](/content.lite.json) with the same data minus the file content.

 The copied and generated files are [ignored](/.gitignore) for two reasons: